byterubpay/byterub-site/_posts/2018-11-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-19.md

 **\<sarang>** cool cool
 **\<suraeNoether>** one milestone can be a deposit on a venue, AV stuff, caterer and (if appropriate) a deal at a hotel so attendees can get a discount. another milestone can be purchase of flights and hotels for speakers.  a final milestone can be for the remainder of the cost of the event to pay for things like media, publicity, printing pamphlets and posters, assembling shwag bags, etc
 **\<suraeNoether>** thanks for the input luigi1111 i believe you are 100% correct
-**\<parasew[m]>** we will be testing a few things at the 35C3 (Monero at the Chaos Communication Congress 27.-30.dec) which could be valuable for the conferenco: submission management, streaming, etc. will let everyone know when there is something to see!
+**\<parasew[m]>** we will be testing a few things at the 35C3 (ByteRub at the Chaos Communication Congress 27.-30.dec) which could be valuable for the conferenco: submission management, streaming, etc. will let everyone know when there is something to see!
 **\<suraeNoether>** we mentioned having defcon-style badges from the hardware team, but i think we are going to hold off on those until the second year. this will keep our costs down and allow the HW team to focus on the wallet, etc
 **\<sarang>** ^ good idea, on both counts
 **\<suraeNoether>** parasew[m]: regarding the 35c3 conference, if sarang sgp and myself all want to come (I do!) we need to make our post for travel funds this afternoon